AnasRa/Baloot-Calculator/README.md

 # Baloot-Calculator:
-Android App used by Baloot game player to caculate their score.
+Android App used by "Baloot" players to caculate their score after every turn.